GuangzheWen/web-softwaretools-plain/report/Process.md

 **Special Methods**

-- We use Microsoft 365 to design the questionnaire.
+- We use Microsoft 365 to design the questions of interviews.
 Team members could edit it together and comment it to express own thoughts.
 - We use Gantt chart to plan the whole project.
 Team members could update the actual task start and end times.
 - We use "Technical Log" to record development process to allow other members to better understand the progress of the project.
 - Owing to the fact that most of our teams are chinese, the chinese people use Wechat, one kind of immediate communication tool which is popular in China, to share opinions.
 Although immediate communication sometimes seem to be annoying, but it quite suits during short-time development.